Semantic annotations

 - this ontology contains terms related to information entities (eg: journals, articles, datasets, identifiers)

 To search, navigate through the “classes” until you find an appropriate term.
-When we are picking terms, it is important that we not just pick a similar term or a term that seems close - we want a term that is 100% accurate.
+When we are picking terms, it is important that we don’t just pick a similar term or a term that seems close - we want a term that is 100% accurate.
 For example, if you have an attribute for carbon tetroxide flux and an ontology with a class hierarchy like this:

 – carbon flux